-Free Shipping No Minimum Purchase Necessary
+Free Shipping No Minimum Purchases Necessary in the USA and Canada

-Why do we offer free shipping at TGC FASHION?
+Do we offer free shipping at TGC FASHION?

 - Made from high quality, sustainable materials like silk and organic cotton